Susan La Flesche Picotte: Tributes

 The reservation hospital in Walthill, Nebraska, now a community center, is named after Picotte and was declared a National Historic Landmark in 1993.
 The hospital has also been named as one of the 11 most endangered places of 2018 by the National Trust.
 Work is underway to raise funds for its restoration.

+Picotte is recognized for her role as the first Native American woman to become a physician in the United States and for her ability to navigate both Omaha and Euro-American cultures throughout her career, while always maintaining her Omaha identity.
+It is also noted that she achieved a position in medicine that few white women of her era were able to reach.

 An elementary school in western Omaha Nebraska is named after Picotte.

 On June 17, 2017, the 152nd anniversary of her birth, Google released a Google Doodle honoring Picotte.

 In 2018, a bust of Picotte was dedicated at the Martin Luther King Jr. Transportation Center in Sioux City.

 In 2019, a statue of La Flesche was dedicated as part of Hampton University's Legacy Park.

 On October 11, 2021, Nebraska's first officially recognized Indigenous Peoples' Day, a bronze sculpture of Picotte by Benjamin Victor was unveiled by her descendants on Lincoln's Centennial Mall.
 Judi gaiashkibos (national leader on Native American issues) was instrumental in elevating Picotte's legacy and the creation of the sculpture.

+Poet Jessy Randall's 2022 collection Mathematics for Ladies includes a poem honoring Picotte.